luciana-lab/sports_cli/README.md

     $ gem install sports_cli

-Please, get an API Key from https://opencagedata.com/ to transform the user's 'city' into a Longitude and Latitude.
+Please, get an API Key from [OpenCage](https://opencagedata.com/) to transform the user's 'city' into a 'longitude' and 'latitude'.

 Create a .env file with the following key:
 ```
 GEO_KEY=[YOUR KEY HERE]